mohammedzamakhan/toddmotto.github.io/_posts/2016-11-04-modern-angular-interview-questions.md

 Angular 1.x has changed a lot with 1.5 introducing `.component()`, and with this it brings a whole new light to interviewing.
 At many previous jobs I've interviewed many developers on Angular, JavaScript in general and combining the two.
 This is my list of what I'd consider "modern Angular 1.x" interview questions, with a focus on component architecture and modern "best practices".
 Some are easy, some are hard - take your pick!

-Some questions are geared towards letting the interviewee decide approaches and answer based on their expectations.
+Some questions are geared towards letting the interviewee decide approaches and answer based on their experience/opinions.
 For instance, "when would you use X over Y" is a better question than "why is X a better approach than Y?".
 This allows you to dig deeper and also have better conversations during the interview - as well as quickly gauge whether the developer is right for you.

 ### Components